An ensemble related to discrete orthogonal polynomials and its application to tilings of a half-hexagon: Abstract

 \section{Abstract}

-We discuss asymptotic properties of a family of discrete probability measures which may be used to model particle configurations with a wall on a set of discrete nodes.
-The correlations are shown to be determinantal and are expressed in terms of discrete orthogonal polynomials.
-As an application we study random tilings of the half-hexagon or, equivalently, configurations of non-intersecting lattice paths above a wall, so called water melons.
+We study a family of discrete probability measures that may be used to model particle configurations on a set of discrete nodes in presence of an impenetrable wall.
+The correlation functions are shown to be determinantal and can be expressed in terms of discrete orthogonal polynomials.
+We make strong use of the results of the monograph \cite{BKMM07} to explain the asymptotic behaviour of these ensembles.
+Our general results are applied to random tilings of the half-hexagon, a model introduced in \cite{ForNor09}.
+In regions away from the bottom boundary the model exhibits the same asymptotic behaviour as tilings of the full hexagon, including an ``arctic half-ellipse.''
+Close to that boundary, however, the statistics are different.